LanguageCert SELT: UK Student Visa English Test Guide 2026

 Search for LanguageCert Academic

 In the exam search, select "LanguageCert" and then choose "LanguageCert Academic" (not LanguageCert International ESOL — that's a different exam).
+You can view LanguageCert's SELT test information on their official site.

 3